Share This Page

 PhotoAbility was established in March 2012 by Deborah Davis and Bill Forrester, with the goal of providing high quality, unique, non-medically oriented imagery of persons with disabilities for purchase by the advertising, marketing and media sectors.
 The commercial stock image library specializes in positive and "Inclusive" images of people with a disability in leisure, lifestyle and travel settings.

-This quality-reviewed publication was selected for publishing by the editors of Disabled World due to its significant relevance to the disability community.
-Originally authored by Pushliving, and published on 2014/12/18 (Edit Update: 2020/11/06), the content may have been edited for style, clarity, or brevity.
-For further details or clarifications, Pushliving can be contacted at +1 888-978-3082.
+Attribution/Source(s): This quality-reviewed publication was selected for publishing by the editors of Disabled World (DW) due to its relevance to the disability community.
+Originally authored by PhotoAbility and published on 2014/12/18, this content may have been edited for style, clarity, or brevity.
 NOTE: Disabled World does not provide any warranties or endorsements related to this article.